BU-Spark/se-bad-landlords/database_scripts/README.md

 ### Parcel
 To setup Parcel dataset run `python parcelSetup.py`.
+`parcelSetup.py` api version was working, but the api is blocked.
+So, this uses csv implementation.
 Parcel dataset updates yearly.
-Change the api link inside the script to update to newest one.
+Change the dataset link inside the script to update to newest one.
-At the moment it uses Parcel 2023, but you should change to different api link when 2024 one releases.
+At the moment it uses Parcel 2023, but you should change to different dataset link when 2024 one releases.

 ### Property Assessment
 To setup Property Assessment dataset run `python propertySetup.py`.